 According to the adopted rule on changing an auditor at least once in five years, on 29 October 2013 the Bank's Supervisory Board selected a new auditor.
 The Supervisory Board chose Deloitte Polska Spółka z o.o.
-Spółka Komandytowa BNP Paribas Bank Polska SA | Board of Executives' Report on Business Activity of BNP Paribas Bank Polska SA in 2014
+Spółka Komandytowa based in Warsaw as the entity authorised to audit consolidated financial statements of the Group and separate financial BNP Paribas Bank Polska SA Group | Board of Executives' Report on Business Activity of BNP Paribas Bank Polska SA Group in 2014 statements of the Bank for the years 2014-2017, and also to review consolidated financial statements of the Group and separate financial statements of the Bank for the first halves of the years 2014-2017.